-Because A's sail fills in a running position after the gybe, she is sailing by the lee, and has therefore changed tack.
-When she gybes back onto starboard tack, she establishes a new overlap 'instantaneously', so rule 17 does not apply.
+Because A's sail fills in a running position after the gybe, she is sailing by the lee, and has therefore changed tack and rule 17 ceases to apply.
+When she gybes back onto starboard tack, rule 17 does not apply.